ShaunGittins/name-sorter/README.md

 Without modifiying people or the Sort function.

 ### 3. Liskov Substitution
+No opportunity to showcase the adhering to this principle came to mind developing the program.

 ### 4. Interface Segregation <br />
 We don't want to throw a bunch of NotImplementedExceptions because IComparer forces the comparers to implement parts of the interface they won't use.